 This doesn’t have to be restricted to big and rich hotel corporations.
 It can also be a viable option for independent hotels on a pay-per-click basis.
-While paid advertising is no guarantee of more bookings, it will make your property more impressionable.
+While paid advertising is no guarantee of more bookings, it will help make your property front-of-mind.
 If your content and aesthetic is strong enough, you should see a rise in revenue and your OTA ranking.

 - Focus on specific markets

 Narrowing down your targets will mean you impact a lower volume of customers but you’re also more likely to secure the bookings you want if you use certain time periods, events, geo-targeting or other methods to target specific audiences.